lsoares/clean-architecture-sample/README.md

 - Fun

 ## Principles
+- Architecture
+    - 3 tier pattern
     - Clean architecture
     - Separation of config from app
     - Dealing with exceptions
+    - Package by feature
 - Testing
     - TDD
     - Given, When, Then
     - Evident data
     - Table driven testing
-- Package by feature
 - Use cases
     - DTOs
     - Command / query